Wurtsmith Air Force Base, Oscoda, Iosco County - New

 Former Wurtsmith Air Force Base Historical Timeline

 Wurtsmith Air Force Base (WAFB) is the primary site in Oscoda.
-The MDEQ became aware of per- and polyfluoroalkyl substances (PFAS) contamination in March 2010 when sampling was performed at a former fire training area on the base.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) became aware of per- and polyfluoroalkyl substances (PFAS) contamination in March 2010 when sampling was performed at a former fire training area on the base.

 Plumes of at least eight square miles have been identified, along with six sites near the base.
 There are three sites off-base that are directly attributed to the former base (Loud Drive, Whispering Pines, and Van Etten Lake).
-Those three sites and three additional sites in the Oscoda area that are the result of efforts to put out local fires, are located under the Oscoda Area page.
+Those three sites and three additional sites in the Oscoda area that are the result of efforts to put out local fires, waste disposal practices, or other uses of PFAS-containing products, are located under the Oscoda Area page.

 Actions to date include: